 Strabismus is a condition that causes the eyes to look in different directions.
 It happens when the muscles that control one of the eyes do not keep it aligned correctly with the other.
 This can result in double vision.
 Strabismus can coexist with other eye problems, such as:

-- Problems moving the eyes correctly.
+- Problems moving the eyes ideally.

 - Not being able to see well.

 - Hold your head at odd angles.

 Cross-eyed doesn’t go away on its own.
 If left untreated, strabismus can worsen and cause lazy eyes, permanent vision loss, blurred vision, eye strain, poor depth perception, low self-esteem, tiredness, and headaches.

 These problems can, in turn, lead to other issues, such as injury, blindness, poor quality of life, poor academic or work performance, low productivity, and limited social interaction.

 Many people with this condition have crossed eyes, but in some people, it comes and goes (known as “intermittent” strabismus).
 It can occur at any age, but most cases affect children and begin before six years old.

 There are many ways to categorize this condition.
 These include:

 - Looking up (hypertropia).

 - Downward gaze (hypotropia).